Pregnancy and epilepsy

-Could pregnancy affect my AEDs?
+Could pregnancy affect my ASMs?

-Testing the levels of the AED in your blood helps your neurologist decide if the dose needs to be changed.
+Testing the levels of the ASM in your blood helps your neurologist decide if the dose needs to be changed.
 If your dose needs to be changed, it will usually be slowly reduced back to its original level after you give birth.
-However if the higher dose has led to better seizure control after birth, and there is no evidence that this increased dose is causing you problems, then you and your neurologist may decide to leave your AEDs at this new dose.
+However, if the higher dose has led to better seizure control after the birth, and there is no evidence that this dose is causing you problems, then you and your neurologist may decide to leave your ASM at this new dose.

-Can morning sickness affect my AEDs?
+Can morning sickness affect my ASMs?

-Changing the time of day you take your AEDs, for example taking them when you’ve stopped feeling sick, may be helpful.
+Changing the time of day you take your ASMs, for example taking them when you’ve stopped feeling sick, may be helpful.
 However, it is important (as far as possible) to keep the length of time between doses the same.
-Your doctor should be able to advise you on how best to manage your AEDs.
+Your doctor should be able to advise you on how best to manage your ASMs.

 Can seizures affect an unborn baby?

 There is no evidence that the seizure activity in focal aware, focal impaired awareness, absence, or myoclonic seizures are harmful to an unborn baby.
 However, if you injure yourself during any type of seizure, this can carry risks.
 Tonic clonic seizures could potentially cause miscarriage or serious harm to you and your baby.
 In rare cases, women with epilepsy have died during pregnancy, mostly due to poor seizure control.

 To reduce any risks to you and your baby, the aim is for you to be as seizure-free as possible during your pregnancy.
 Taking your ASMs as prescribed, and telling your doctors or midwife about any seizures you have, can be helpful.